-We will show that for a fixed non-expansive and monotone function $f$, this form of iteration converges to the least fixpoint of $f$ from everywhere in the domain.
-We will also identify sufficient conditions so that the scheme works when $f$ is replaced by $f_n$ in \eqref{eq:damp-mann-intro}, where $(f_n)$ is a sequence of approximations converging to $f$.
+We will show that, for a fixed non-expansive and monotone function $f$, this form of iteration converges to the least fixpoint of $f$ starting from every point in the domain.
+We will also identify sufficient conditions so that the scheme works when in \eqref{eq:damp-mann-intro} function $f$ is replaced by $f_n$, a sequence of approximations converging to $f$.
 The resulting theory will allow to treat the case of MDPs, possibly non-discounted and with end-components.

-For more general probabilistic systems which can be explored by sampling, we will show how one can iterate to the least fixpoint by making sure that the functions are sampled ``fast enough'': using the law of large numbers and the Bernstein's inequality, one can estimate the probability that the functions $f_n$ are close enough to $f$ after some sampling.
+For more general probabilistic systems which can be explored by sampling, we will show how to iterate to the least fixpoint by making sure that the functions are sampled ``fast enough'': using the law of large numbers and Bernstein's inequality, one can estimate the probability that the functions $f_n$ are close enough to $f$ after some sampling.
 Then, based on the Borel-Cantelli lemma, we can give an algorithm which guarantees convergence to the least fixpoint almost surely.

 In summary, the main contributions of our work are: \begin{itemize}

 \item The definition of an iteration scheme, referred to as dampened Mann iteration, which converges to the least fixpoint of a given non-expansive and monotone function $f$ from any starting point (\Cref{se:mann}).